Some deeper historical background may throw useful amounts of light on the rather intricate and fascinating social and political

 until recently, been the States of the Church in relation to which the radicalist Committee just established in Rome were concerned

 A specific section treating with the subsequent developments in Rome is available here

-Details of developments occuring more widely in Europe are to be found on our
+Details of developments occurring more widely in Europe are to be found on our

 Widespread social chaos allows the re-assertion of Dynastic / Governmental Authority page.